Hailey-Jang/PostCOVID_Respiratory_Problems/README.md

 # Wellbeing-Youth
 ## Overview

 this repo explores crisis services and support programs for youth facing substance use and addiction issues, focusing on the relationship between legal status and program effectiveness.
-Utilizing a taxonomy-based serch of 211Toronto's database, we simualted a dataset using a comprehensive R script.
+Utilizing a taxonomy-based search of 211 Toronto's database, we simulated a dataset using a comprehensive R script.

 ## File Structure

-The repo is structed as:
+The repo is structured as:

 -   `input/data` contains the data sources used in analysis including the raw data.
 -   `outputs/data` contains the cleaned dataset that was constructed.